abusedmedia/Presenta-WWW/content/blog/hello-presenta.md

 We are truly open to suggestions and critiques, as we did during the early private-beta phase, and we'll continue to do the same.

-We already do know we'll make a lot of mistakes...
+We already do know we'll make a lot of mistakes … but we'll follow the mantra:

-... but we'll follow the mantra: **listen, learn, adjust, repeat.**
+> listen, learn, adjust, repeat.